Scoring a young person with ASD and intellectual impairment

 Response:

-The screen is considered highly accurate within one Level.Mode.
+The screen is considered to be highly accurate within one Level.Mode.
 You need to consider scores one n=mode above and below the screen score.
 If the person’s occupational function reflects abilities predicted at a mode above or below, that is their VALIDATED ALLEN COGNITIVE LEVEL.MODE